 University Park, PA 16802

 Returning Students: If you are being treated by University Health Services (UHS), please take a copy of the Reasonable Accommodations Request Form for Housing (pdf) to be completed by their professional staff.
-If you require special classroom/academic assistance, contact the Office for Disability Services at 814-863-1807 (TDD) or stop by 116 Boucke Building.
+If you require special classroom/academic assistance, contact Student Disability Resources at 814-863-1807 (TDD) or stop by 116 Boucke Building.